The Natural Law: What it is and Why it Still Matters (to Policy)

 The recovery of natural law is the recovery of reason itself, but a full-orbed reason, open and engaged with the various domains of policy and social life, but from a viewpoint of human purpose and meaning.
 Without natural law, policy battles descend to mere instrumental rationality and tend to become exercises in will, power, and satisfaction, with the likely result of the failure of practicality itself.

 Professor R.J.
 Snell is Director of Academic Programs at the Witherspoon Institute in Princeton, NJ, and Academic Director of the Aquinas Institute for Catholic Life at Princeton University and Senior Fellow in Natural Law and Ethics at the Culture of Life Institute.
 He is a Contributing Editor of Public Discourse and serves on the editorial board of Method Journal of Lonergan Studies.
-Professor Snell also serves as Senior Fellow in Natural Law and Ethics at the Culture of Life Institute at Ave Maria School of Law.

 Previously, he was professor of Philosophy and Director of the Philosophy Program at Eastern University and the Templeton Honors College, where he founded and directed the Agora Institute for Civic Virtue and the Common Good.
 He began his academic career at North Park University in Chicago.